elainechan01/trello-cli-kit/README.md

-# trello-cli-kit

 # Overview
-CLI program to modify your Trello boards from your computer's command line
+Trello board management program via the command line

 # Getting Started
 1. Install the package: `pip install trello-cli-kit`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Retrieve your `Trello API Key` and `Trello API Secret` (How to get API key and secret from Trello: [Guide](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/)) and store them as environment variables as such:
+2. Retrieve your `Trello API Key` and `Trello API Secret` (How to get API key and secret from Trello: [Guide](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/)) and store them as environment variables as such:
     ```
     # .env